-In 2010, Vote for Policies created a service which quickly gained popularity, so much so that it had some unexpected problems with scalability; in particular, it wasn't ready for the traffic spikes when it was mentioned in the media.
-Additionally, the application was not optimised for mobile devices, which led to a high drop off rate.
+In 2010, Vote for Policies created a service to help voters make an informed decision about who to vote for in the general election.
+The service quickly gained popularity, so much so that it had problems with scalability.
+Additionally, the user experience was not optimised for mobile devices, which led to a high drop off rate.

 We smashed the 2010 election figure of 280k completed surveys with a whopping 910k this time around.
 150k of these were in the last 24 hours and the site peaked at 6500 concurrent users.
 Over 50% of all visits to the site were on mobile devices and the drop off rate was 25% less than in 2010.